Northampton v Sale live stream – how to watch the action

 In the reverse fixture last December, Saints got sucked into an arm wrestle they didn’t want and went down 22-10.
 The defeat knocked them off the top of the table and, in some ways, triggered the slide that sees them now in seventh place.
 Watch highlights of that match here.

-Northampton: George Furbank; Matt Proctor, Fraser Dingwall, Rory Hutchinson, Ahsee Tuala; Dan Biggar, Alex Mitchell; Manny Iyogun, Sam Matavesi, Owen Franks, David Ribbans, Api Ratuniyarawa, Courtney Lawes, Lewis Ludlam (capt), Shaun Adendorff.
+Northampton: George Furbank; Ahsee Tuala, Matt Proctor, Fraser Dingwall, Taqele Naiyaravoro; Dan Biggar, Alex Mitchell; Manny Iyogun, Sam Matavesi, Owen Franks, David Ribbans, Api Ratuniyarawa, Courtney Lawes, Lewis Ludlam (capt), Shaun Adendorff.

 Sale: Luke James; Rohan Janse van Rensburg, Sam James, Manu Tuilagi, Simon Hammersley; Robert du Preez, Faf de Klerk; Ross Harrison, Curtis Langdon, Coenie Oosthuizen, Cobus Wiese, Jean-Luc du Preez, Jono Ross (capt), Tom Curry, Daniel du Preez.